- Home

 Side effects of immunotherapy

-The side effects of immunotherapy drugs are different to those from chemotherapy.
 Immunotherapy can cause inflammation throughout the body, which may lead to different side effects depending on which part of the body is inflamed.

-The combination of immunotherapy drugs may increase the risk of side effects, which include fatigue, rash, painful joints and diarrhoea.
-Most people have mild side effects that are easily treated and usual improve.
+Most people have mild side effects that are easily treated and usually improve.
 More serious side effects may include heart and thyroid problems, but your doctor should discuss any concerns with you.

 It’s important to let someone on your medical team know if you have any new or worsening symptoms, rather than just put up with them – even if they happen weeks or months after you had immunotherapy treatment.
-This is because if left untreated, some side effects can become serious and may even be life-threatening.
-For a detailed list of side effects, visit eviq.org.au.
+If untreated, some side effects can become serious or even life-threatening.

-→ READ MORE: Radiation therapy for pleural mesothelioma
+→ READ MORE: Chemotherapy for pleural mesothelioma

-Podcast: New Treatments – Immunotherapy & Targeted Therapy
+Podcast: Immunotherapy & Targeted Therapy

 Listen to more episodes from our podcast for people affected by cancer